Who’s for a spot of afternoon tea?

 Today we’re going to show you how to uphold this fine British tradition with our advice on how to throw the perfect vintage tea party with our Truly Scrumptious party supplies.

 Whether you’re celebrating a birthday, Mother’s Day or just having a get-together with friends, keep reading for all our quaint decorating tips, truly scrumptious food ideas and tips on how to be the perfect host.
 The essential list of vintage tea party ideas starts here!

 Now we don’t want to jinx it but if you’re lucky enough to have good weather on the day of your party, why not take it outdoors?
 The sunshine makes everything look prettier and it’ll give your tea party a real quaint, traditional garden party feel.

 But if you can’t hold your vintage tea party inside, it’ll works just as wonderfully indoors too.
-Dress the table with a white tablecloth and flowers, and decorate the room with these cute lampshade fairy lights and a rose gold LOVE balloon.
+Dress the table with a white tablecloth and flowers, and decorate the room with this cute lampshade bunting and a rose gold LOVE balloon.
 A bunch of pastel pink and white balloons are another easy way to dress your tea party venue – and they’ll match pastel partyware beautifully!

 Send out actual invitations in the post (not on Facebook)

 We spend so much time online that it’s quite exciting receiving something special in the post nowadays.
 Plus it can be quite difficult getting a whole group of friends together in the same place at the same time so it’s a good idea to send out your invites a couple of weeks in advance.